Cox Communications: History

 On May 16, 2025, Cox announced that it had reached an agreement to merge with Charter Communications; the agreement values the combined company at $34.5 billion.
 The combined company will operate under the Cox Communications name, but will adopt Charter's Spectrum branding for consumer-facing operations.
 Cox Enterprises will own 23% of the combined company, and replace Liberty Media as the provider of long-term capital to Charter.
+On February 27, 2026, the Federal Communications Commission approved the acquisition.
+On August 13, 2026, the California Public Utilities Commission voted to approve the deal, with California having been the final regulatory approval needed for the merger.
+The merger was completed on August 20, 2026.